Skip to content

 What are the consequences of manganese mining in South Africa?

-One of the biggest challenges in the mining and processing of manganese is the enormous health hazard posed above all by black manganese dust.
-The small particles can enter the lungs and bloodstream directly through breathing.
-The smaller the manganese particles and the longer the exposure to manganese, the higher the risk that they will be absorbed by the body and suffer from manganism, a disease similar to Parkinson's disease.
+One of the biggest challenges in the mining and further processing of manganese is the enormous health hazard, which mainly emanates from black manganese dust.
+The small particles can get directly into the lungs and bloodstream through breathing.
+The smaller the manganese particles and the longer the exposure to manganese, the higher the risk that they will be absorbed by the body and suffer from manganeseism, a disease similar to Parkinson's disease.
 This chronic manganese poisoning leads to various neurological disorders, such as nerve and muscle damage, paralysis, speech and memory disorders as well as mental impairments.
-Especially workers in manganese mining, processing, transport and residents along the manganese rivers are exposed to the high risk of manganism if safety precautions are not in place.
+Especially workers in manganese mining, processing, transport and residents along the manganese rivers are exposed to the high risk of manganeseism in the absence of safety precautions.

-In an analysis by Action Aid, MACUA/WAMUA and SOMO in 2021, the authors came to the conclusion that manganese mining in the Kalahari manganese field leads to water shortages and pollution of water, air and soil.
-As a result, local communities are suffering from enormous health problems.
-Children and women in particular are affected by the consequences of manganese extraction – whether through health damage such as reduced growth and lung diseases or the assumption of care work in the care of those affected.
+In an analysis by Action Aid, MACUA/WAMUA and SOMO in 2021, the authors concluded that manganese mining in the Kalahari manganese field leads to water shortages and pollution of water, air and soil.
+As a result, local communities suffer from enormous health problems.
+Children and women in particular are affected by the effects of manganese extraction – be it through health damage such as reduced growth and lung diseases or the taking over of care work in the care of those affected.

 “The company knew the dangers of manganese, but they never warned us about it; [...]
 They just slowly killed us and no one will ever be held accountable.”

-- worker suffering from manganism by working in a mine in the Kalahari manganese field
+– Worker suffering from manganeseism as a result of working in a mine in the Kalahari manganese field

 Manganese matters